-New Faculty will be invited to sign up for the New Faculty Success Program — a collaboration between the Office of the Provost and United Academics which meets monthly on a Thursday from 12:00-2:00 p.m. over lunch.
-All participating new faculty will be assigned to a small group with a faculty peer-coach who will provide support and accountability for the new faculty’s goals during the monthly meetings.
+New Faculty will be invited to sign up for the New Faculty Success Program which meets monthly on a Thursday from 12:00-2:00 p.m. over lunch.
+All participating new faculty will be assigned to a small group with a faculty facilitator who will provide support and accountability for the new faculty’s goals during the monthly meetings.
 In addition, the New Faculty Success Program will engage the NCFDD webinar series to compliment panel discussions about best practices for success.

 Every month, on a Thursday from 12:00-2:00 p.m. the New Faculty Success Program will meet to:

-- discuss the content of the assigned webinar with a panel of current UO faculty,
+- discuss the content of the assigned webinar with their small group and facilitator,

 - In June, units will confirm the local point-person for each new tenure track and career faculty member.
 The provost’s office will reach out to the local assigned point-person to ensure they understand their role.